All Episodes

 Global warming.

-Uh what's happening is this weather pattern is going to cause, if you look at the right kind of map, and Dr. Roy Spencer, our official climatologist here, has sent me this map.
+What's happening is this weather pattern is going to cause, if you look at the right kind of map, and Dr. Royce Spencer, our official climatologist here has sent me this map.

-If you look at the right kind of map, you will see rivers of cold air in the Gulf of Mexico and on the uh on the east coast of Florida, the same kind of rivers of air that produce lace lake effect snow, say in Cleveland and Buffalo, uh, will be affecting Daytona Beach and Central Florida.
+If you look at the right kind of map, you will see rivers of cold air in the Gulf of Mexico and on the east coast of Florida.

-It's just gonna be flurries, but it will be cold enough for snow in the midst of global warming.
+It's just going to be flurries, but it will be cold enough for snow in the midst of global warming.

-Now they're saying, by the way, climate change uh and uh climate change, of course, is meant to accommodate all of these extremes, you see.
+Now they're saying, by the way, climate change and climate change, of course, is meant to accommodate all of these extremes, you see.

-Uh they've they've they very occasionally have gotten rid of uh of global warm.
+They very cagely have gotten rid of global warming.

 No, Snerdley, this is really funny.